ikubaysan/vnc-on-headless-ubuntu-vps-tutorial/README.md

 # This tells applications to use the Xvfb display we just started.
 export DISPLAY=:1

+# Start the D-Bus session message bus.
+Needed for the Mate desktop environment and apps like Firefox.
+dbus-launch --exit-with-session &

 # Start the Mate desktop environment session
 # This will initialize the Mate desktop environment on the virtual display.
 mate-session &